Ayu Maulida: Miss Universe 2020

-As the winner of Puteri Indonesia 2020, Maulida represented Indonesia at the 69th edition of Miss Universe 2020 pageant which was held on May 16, 2021, at Seminole Hard Rock Hotel & Casino in Hollywood, Florida, United States.
-At the finale, Maulida finished as one of the "Top 21 semifinalists".
+As the winner of Puteri Indonesia 2020, Maulida represented Indonesia at the Miss Universe 2020 pageant which was held on May 16, 2021, at Seminole Hard Rock Hotel & Casino in Hollywood, Florida, United States.
+At the finale, Maulida finished as one of the Top 21 semifinalists.

 Maulida brought a national costume with the Komodo dragon-inspired ensemble, the last link to Prehistoric-Dinosaurs that is endemic to the Indonesian islands of Komodo, Rinca, Flores, and Gili Motang.
 Weighing 136 kg, the costume also features the beading metal plates resembling scales were intricately hand-stitched, 3D chest piece and dramatic tail were created using leather laser cutting, mechatronics of the Komodo dragon headdress, a light up choker and gloves created with a lighting control system.